 • Place root ball in plastic bag and fasten around stem

-• Place a dry paper towel around leaves
+• Place dry paper towel around leaves

 Vegetables and Fleshy Fruit Samples